malwaredllc/byob/README.md

    to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely* (`server.py -h/--help` for detailed usage information)

+### Generator

+   *Generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)

 ### Core